oresat/oresat-c3-rf/measurements/microstrips/E5071C-ENA_2019-08-30/README.md

 ## E5071C-ENA_2019-10-19
 Measurement of two 50 mm long microstrips and a very long microstrip from OreSat's backplane taken on an Agilent E5071C ENA.
+Phase velocity and effective permittivity was calculated by inducing discontinuties across the very long microstrip.

 ### Sweep Setup